First-time contributors#

 The following is a list of the most frequent mistakes made by first-time contributors.
 Learn from their mistakes, and don't commit them yourself.

 Avoid duplicate effort.
 Don't work on issues that have already been claimed or worked on, unless such effort has been abandoned by the author.
-GitHub's interface provides links to related issues and pull requests, and who is assigned to an issue.
+Use GitHub's interface to view related issues, pull requests, and who is assigned to an issue.
+If it is not clear whether an issue has been claimed or abandoned, you may ask by posting a comment such as, "Is anyone working on this issue?"
 Pull requests will be reviewed in the order received.
 Duplicate pull requests may be ignored and closed without comment by the privileged GitHub teams.

 Don't create and close multiple pull requests for the same issue.
 GitHub should not be used as a place to test your contribution.
 It makes it impossible for reviewers to provide feedback to your contribution in one place.
 It also sends notifications to hundreds of developers, informing them that you have not read this guide, and annoying many of them.
 You should instead learn how to Work with GitHub issues and run tests and code quality checks locally.